FY2018 Supplemental Energy Loan Cycle Announcement

 Low-interest Loans to Schools and Governments for Energy Efficiency Improvements

-The Division of Energy provides loans to public schools (K-12), public/private colleges and universities, city/county governments, public owned airport facilities (municipal, county, regional, and international), public water and wastewater treatment facilities, and public/private not-for-profit hospitals to help reduce energy costs through the Energy Loan Program.
+The Division of Energy provides loans to public schools (K-12), public/private colleges and universities, local governments including public owned airport facilities (municipal, county, regional, and international), public water/wastewater treatment facilities and public/private not-for-profit hospitals to help reduce energy costs through the Energy Loan Program.
 This loan financing may be used for various energy-saving investments, including projects such as upgrading insulation, lighting systems, heating and cooling systems, windows and other items that affect your energy use.

 Loan recipients benefit from increased occupant comfort in their buildings and reduced energy costs.
 The financing also frees up tax dollars that school districts, higher education facilities and local governments can use for essential services or other capital improvements.
 Loan recipients repay the loan with money saved on energy costs as a result of implementing the energy-efficiency projects.